 2007 – 2017

 The lettering in the Tropicana emblem was arched and highlighted with a thin gold line.
 Similar lines were placed around each letter (like a frame) and at the leaf (as a cutter).
 The color was retained as in the previous version, but the gradient disappeared.
-The typeface received roundings, which were visible in “a,” “r,” and “n.”
+The typeface had rounded forms, which were visible in “a,” “r,” and “n.”
 The designers aligned the feet of the letters.

 2009 – 2010

 Tropicana used an experimental logo for some time: it had a different color and font.
-The lettuce letters had a simple shape – flat, with a rounded top and no serifs.
+The lettuce letters had a simple, flat shape with a rounded top and no serifs.
 At the bottom, small lowercase letters said “pure premium.”
-This design was canceled due to protests from customers, who did not accept the new version and demanded the return of the familiar emblem.
+This design was canceled due to customer protests, as they rejected the new version and demanded the return of the familiar emblem.

 2017 – 2024